The Making of

 The 2018 expansion of the exhibition was supported by the Department of Local Government, Sport and Cultural Industries.
 The expansion was accompanied by live-painting, demonstrations and skill-based workshops across the southern half of WA's Mid West region.

-We'd also like to thank Fremantle Prison and the City of Greater Geraldton for providing exhibition venues, the Western Australian History Foundation for supporting the development of the accompanying education resource and the Carnamah Historical Society for taking the exhibition to new audiences by adding it to the Virtual Museum: to be known and distinguished as Carnamah.
+We'd like to thank Fremantle Prison and the City of Greater Geraldton for providing exhibition venues, the Western Australian History Foundation for supporting the development of the accompanying education resource and the Carnamah Historical Society for taking the exhibition to new audiences by adding it to the Virtual Museum: to be known and distinguished as Carnamah.